JamesMcGreivy/scintillator-neutron-detection/README.md

-##This is the repository for the paper "[Performance of Simulated Detector Responses in Training Neural Networks for Neutron Spectrum Unfolding](https://www.osti.gov/servlets/purl/1863681)".
+## This is the repository for the paper "[Performance of Simulated Detector Responses in Training Neural Networks for Neutron Spectrum Unfolding](https://www.osti.gov/servlets/purl/1863681)".

-This research focuses on leveraging machine learning to unfold neutron energy spectra from EJ-309 organic scintillator detector responses.
+This research leverages machine learning to unfold neutron energy spectra from EJ-309 organic scintillator detector responses.
 Accurate neutron energy spectrum measurements are critical for applications such as radiation monitoring, medical imaging, nuclear fusion / fission tracking, and detecting illicit nuclear materials.
 Below is a demonstration of the unfolding neural network, trained only on Monte Carlo simulated detector responses, applied to the unfolding of two real world detector responses.
 These detector responses were obtained from measurements made of AmBe241 and Cf252 sources.
 The known neutron energy spectra are plotted below:

 <img width="500" alt="spectra" src="https://github.com/JamesMcGreivy/neutron-scintillator-simulation/blob/master/unfolding-neural-network/plots/Spectra.png">